guillaume-hoareau/protect-data-on-linuxone-with-pervasive-encryption/part2.md

 # Welcome to the Step 2 about starting an ELK on LinuxONE for Monitoring Cryptographic Activities

+Step 2 - Building and deploying ELK docker images to IBM Cloud private

+Part 1 - Build the Docker image
+Part 2 - Deploy the docker image to IBM Cloud private

 In this part, you will learn how to monitor captured LinuxONE crypto activity thanks to APIs.
 You will send these captured information to a no-slq database (Elasticsearch Database).

 ## What the ELK..?!